 Click the orange button to the right to learn more about what you can start doing today.

-Experience and years of research have taught me that multiple myeloma (MM) patients must understand and utilize evidence-based, non-conventional therapies- both multiple myeloma diet, as well as MM antioxidant/nutritional supplements in particular.
+Experience and years of research have taught me that multiple myeloma (MM) patients want to learn about and understand evidence-based, non-conventional therapies- both multiple myeloma diet, as well as MM antioxidant/nutritional supplements in particular.
 I include myself in that recommendation.
 Diet and Supplementation has been central to my own myeloma survival since 1994.

 As is often the case, the devil is in the details.
 Curcumin is difficult to absorb into one’s blood stream.
 Scroll down this post to learn about the most bioavailable forms of curcumin.